Health, Safety, and Wellness Information

 - When traveling, always make certain your program, host university international student office, host family, and family back home in the U.S. know where you are going and when you are expected to return.
 Provide program and family members (including host family) with an itinerary as well as emergency contact information.

-- Make plans for regular telephone and/or e-mail contact with your family so that in an emergency you can communicate with family members about your safety.
+- Make plans to be in regular contact with your family so that in an emergency you can communicate with family members about your safety.
 You should carry the following phone numbers and e-mail addresses with you at all times:

 - Family at home and work